Ticketedmoon/react-grid-draw-ui/README.md

 ![Example Demo Gif](https://raw.githubusercontent.com/ShaneCreedon/React-grid-draw-ui/master/demo/resources/react-grid-draw-ui-demo.gif)

-**Note A:** Currently it is required for the div wrapped by `<ReactGridDrawUI>` to contain an `id` attribute.
-This can be any ID.
-It must have a value as per how the tool currently works.
-You will see an error indicative of this in the console if you did not set the ID attribute.
-Follow the example above for clarity.
+**Note:**

-Additionally, whatever width you specify this inner div, the canvas will encompass that element's width.
-Using the example above, the drawing canvas will be equivalent to the width of the div with ID **container**.
-The example above has the width of the inner div set to 100% with flex display set with two columns - visible in the github repo demo directory.
+Whatever width you specify this inner div, the canvas will encompass that element's width.
+Using the example above, the drawing canvas will be equivalent to the width of the inner div.
+The example above has the width of the inner div set to 100% with flex display set with two columns - visible in the Github repo demo directory.

 ## Props